 Guaranteed rev. Acting as a service guarantee, this option makes it possible to guarantee a given throughput and a descending maximum transfer time.
-Configured in Kbits/s, Mbits/s, Gbit/s or as a percentage of the reference value, this value is shared between all traffic assigned to this QoS rule.
+Configured in Kbits/s or as a percentage of the reference value, this value is shared between all traffic assigned to this QoS rule.
 As such, if HTTP and FTP traffic is associated with a queue with a guaranteed minimum of 10Kbits/s, the HTTP+FTP bandwidth will be at a minimum of 10Kbits/s.
-However, there is no restriction on the HTTP bandwidth being 9Kbits/s and the FTP bandwidth being only 1Kbits/s. i REMARKS If you enter a value higher than the Max rev ., the following message will appear: "downward traffic: the minimum guaranteed bandwidth should be lower than or equal to the maximum bandwidth".
+However, there is no restriction on the HTTP bandwidth being 9Kbits/s and the FTP bandwidth being only 1Kbits/s.
+REMARKS If you enter a value higher than the Max rev. , the following message will appear: "downward traffic: the minimum guaranteed bandwidth should be lower than or equal to the maximum bandwidth".
 Max rev. Acting as a restriction, this option prohibits bandwidth for the downward traffic, assigned to these queues, from being exceeded.
 Configured in Kbits/s, Mbits/s, Gbit/s or as a percentage of the reference value, this value is shared between all traffic assigned to this QoS rule.
 As such, if HTTP and FTP traffic is associated with a queue with an authorized maximum of 500Kbits/s the HTTP+FTP bandwidth must not exceed 500Kbits/s.
+Color Color to differentiate the queue.
+Comments Related comments.

-1 REMARKS
+REMARKS

-If you select "None" in the Guaranteed bandwidth column and "Unlimited" in the Max. bandwidth column, no restrictions will be placed on the traffic.
+If you select "0" in the "Minimum bandwidth" column and "Unlimited" in the "Maximum bandwidth" column, no restrictions will be placed on the traffic.
 In this case, a message will appear, suggesting that you change your queue to a monitoring queue.

-The grid of the Queues menu displays the various queues that have been configured.
-Clicking on Check usage allows you to display the list of filter rules in which the selected queue is being used.
+The table in the menu Class-based queuing displays the various queues that have been configured.
+Clicking on Check usage allows you to view (in the browser bar on the left) the list of filter rules in which the selected queue is being used.